vitaly-t/connection-string/README.md

 You can make use of this method either explicitly, after constructing the class, or implicitly, by passing the `defaults` object into the parser/constructor.

+Please note that while missing defaults for `hosts` and `params` are merged with the existing ones, `segments` are not, since their order is usually important, so the defaults for `segments` are only used when no segment exists.

 ### Method `toString() => string`

 For the root `ConnectionString` object, the method constructs and returns a connection string from